ServiceNow/osaka/README.md

 ## (key) Requirements
-- Python 3.6
+- Python 3.6 or 3.7 (past 3.8 you can't get the proper torch version)
-- Pytorch 1.2 or higher
+- Pytorch 1.2 (proper torch version for our torchmeta)

 `pip install -r requirements.txt`